Australian Brandenburg Orchestra 2026 Season at Melbourne Recital Centre

 From the musicians:

-From Our Audience: Reflections from Bach’s Orchestral Suites
+From our audience: reflections from Bach’s Orchestral Suites

-Our readers were lucky to attend the April concert—and they’re still raving about it.
+Some of our readers were lucky to attend the April concert—and they’re still raving about it.

 “The concert was just so good! … a total joy!” – Vicky & Tim